vertskater/theodinproject/app/views/static_pages/dashboard_steps/moderation_matrix.md

   * Enforcement of any of the rules instead of notifying moderators (see example below)
   * Please leave moderation action to the moderators
   * Use ModMail to report rule breaking or if you see something you’re unsure about in the community
-* Asking for advice/help on projects unrelated to The Odin Project, or asking about topics unrelated to our Discord channels
+* Asking for advice/help on homework or personal projects, even if the topic is covered by our curriculum
 * Mild unprofessionalism:
   * Drug related conversation
   * Treating others on the server disrespectfully